 Standard guidelines for life without a stomach include warnings of the possibility of “dumping” and diarrhoea – but I’ve avoided dumping entirely, and although bowel movements can be variable, they never quite amount to diarrhoea.
 I did develop a mild aversion (not quite intolerance) to milk and dairy products, but I have no problem with “lactose-free milk”.

-A massive GIST and loss of the stomach are of course life-changing – but looking back four years later, life does not in fact feel dramatically worse, just different.
+A massive GIST and loss of the stomach are of course life-changing – but looking back four years after diagnosis, two after surgery, life does not in fact feel dramatically worse, just different.
 I’ve been lucky of course.
 I do have some side-effects from either the medication or surgery, but these are pretty mild and not disabling: fatigue and loss of energy, puffiness and watering around the eyes, cracked lips in winter, very occasional muscle cramps, some oddities with bowel movements - but it’s certainly been much easier than at first I feared.
 For this, I am grateful for the extensive support and information I’ve received from GIST Cancer UK, excellent care by NHS staff and infrastructure – and loving care from family and friends.